-Presented by: Shannon Kenitz, Executive Director, International Hyperbarics Association; Giuseppina Benincasa-Feingold, MD; and Kenneth Stoller, MD
+Shannon Kenitz, Executive Director, International Hyperbarics Association and Giuseppina Benincasa-Feingold, MD

 At this session attendees will learn basic information about hyperbaric oxygen therapy, what it is, how it can help, and how to access this treatment.
 Extensive research supports that HBOT can benefit numerous conditions including: cerebral palsy, stroke, multiple sclerosis, diabetes, cancer, chronic inflammation, spinal cord injury, sports-related injuries, Autism and more.
 While this therapy is a standard of care in some developed nations, its use in the United States is sporadic.
 This session will discuss FDA approved uses as well as additional uses to be considered.
 Hear from Shannon Kenitz who will share her own personal story about how HBOT saved her special needs daughter's life (Grace has a rare mitochondrial condition).
 A physician co-presenter will detail key research findings, what individuals can expect from treatments, and will answer questions from the audience.

 Find resources, research links, and learn more: www.ihausa.org and www.shannonandgrace.com

 First Look at the Film Take a Look At This Heart